JoseLArantes/nginx_generalist_docker/README.md

 A simple Docker-based tool to manage Nginx configurations with automatic SSL certificate generation using Let's Encrypt.

-* At this moment it is hardcoded for beakcloud.com domain.

 ## Description

 Provides an easy way to: